Blog

 Surgery for Myasthenia Gravis: Understanding the Benefits and Potential Risks

-Surgery for myasthenia gravis—thymectomy—may be an option if your symptoms are caused by an enlarged thymus.
-It is the standard treatment if you have a thymus tumor (thymoma).
+Surgery is the standard treatment for a thymus tumor (thymoma).
+Surgical intervention for MG—thymectomy—may be an option if your symptoms are caused by an enlarged thymus.

 (877) 778-0318